 3. Why are higher generations so heavy?

-In contrast, the matter structures proposed explain why family generations occur.
+In contrast, photon matter structures suggest why family generations occur.
 If an electron fills the channels of one axis, a muon could be the same on two axes, and a taon on three (Figure 4.26).
 All are still point entities, and no more generations occur because space only has three dimensions.

-In conclusion, the three generations of electrons, neutrinos, and quarks could arise from the three dimensions of space, and their increased mass from the increased interference this produces.
+In conclusion, the generations of electrons, neutrinos, and quarks are possible by the three dimensions of space, and their increased mass by the increased interference this produces.
+All are point particles but the higher generations are unstable, so they play no part in the world we see.